Getting started

 What Is a Campaign Cycle?

-A campaign cycle represents one complete round of your marketing communication, such as a seven day onboarding series, a monthly newsletter run, or a product launch countdown.
-Each cycle repeats on a defined rhythm—daily, weekly, monthly, or custom—so your audience stays engaged without manual effort.
+A campaign cycle represents one complete round of your marketing communication, such as a seven-day onboarding series, a monthly newsletter run, or a product launch countdown.

 Think of it as an automated timeline the system follows every time a subscriber enters the flow:

-1. Day 0 – Trigger (new subscriber, launch announcement, or blog update)
+- Day 0 - Trigger such as a new subscriber, launch announcement, or blog update

-Once a user qualifies for the cycle, the platform sends the entire series automatically—you never restart it manually.
+Once a user qualifies for the cycle, the platform sends the entire series automatically and you do not need to restart it manually.

 What Is a Campaign Number?

-Each cycle contains multiple campaign numbers—serial identifiers that represent individual emails inside the same automation.
-This structure keeps every send organized:
+Each cycle contains multiple campaign numbers, serial identifiers that represent individual emails inside the same automation.
+This keeps every send organized:

-Campaign numbers let the system pause or resume flows when someone unsubscribes or upgrades, prevent duplicate sends by tracking what each user already received, and produce performance analytics for every stage.
+Campaign numbers let the system pause or resume flows when someone unsubscribes or upgrades, prevent duplicate sends, and produce performance analytics for every stage.

 How to Set Up an Automated Campaign Cycle

-1. Choose the cycle type.
-In your dashboard, navigate to Email → Campaigns → New Cycle and select a goal such as Welcome Series, Product Launch, or Content Newsletter.
+- Choose the cycle type.
+In your dashboard, go to Email -> Campaigns -> New Cycle and select a goal such as Welcome Series, Product Launch, or Content Newsletter.

-2. Define your schedule.
-Set the entry trigger and timing (for example, send every two days).
+- Define your schedule.
+Set the entry trigger and timing, for example every two days.
 Each email is aligned automatically with its campaign number.

-4. Enable automation.
+- Enable automation.
 After saving, the cycle runs continuously.
-New subscribers enter at Campaign 1.1 and progress through the series without manual sends.
+New subscribers enter at Campaign 1.1 and move through the series without manual sends.

 Why Campaign Cycles Matter